Airton

-Airton (also known as Airton-in-Craven) is a small village and civil parish in the Craven district of North Yorkshire, England, situated 10 mi north-west of Skipton.
-The village had a population of 175 according to the 2001 Census, increasing to 228 at the 2011 Census., increasing to 227 at the 2021 Census.
+Airton (also known as Airton-in-Craven) is a small village and civil parish in North Yorkshire, England, situated 10 mi north-west of Skipton.
+The village had a population of 175 according to the 2001 Census, 228 at the 2011 Census, decreasing to 227 at the 2021 Census.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 History

 Listed as Airtone in the Domesday Book, the village takes its name from the River Aire which runs along its eastern edge.
-In the late 1600s a significant Quaker community developed in the village around the Friends Meeting House.
+In the late 1600s a significant Quaker community developed in the village around Airton Quaker Meeting House.
 In use for the majority of its history, this building was restored between 2010 and 2012 and continues to host an active Quaker meeting.

 Other significant buildings in Airton include a squatter's cottage on the village green, a former Methodist Chapel (now closed) and an old mill on the River Aire which is in use as a private residence.
 The old cotton mill was given listed status in 1989.
 There is no pub or Post Office in the village; however there is a Farm Shop and Tea Room at Town End Farm on the road to Malham.

 Airton lies in the Ecclesiastical Parish of St. Michael and All Angels, Kirkby Malham.